words | Ian Le Breton

-The Brexit vote and all the ensuing political turmoil set the ball rolling and, what with the US elections, the fighting in Syria, terrorist outrages, attempted coups, not to mention the Olympic Games, it has continued to roll right through the summer.
+The Brexit vote and all the ensuing political turmoil set the ball rolling and, what with the US elections, the fighting in Syria, terrorist outrages, attempted coups, not to mention the Olympic Games, it has continued to roll right through the summer, avoid these tax issues.
 So much so, in fact, that one of the sadder stories, the untimely passing of Gerald Cavendish Grosvenor – who also happened to be the sixth Duke of Westminster and one of Britain’s wealthiest men – attracted only brief coverage.
 His vast estate was estimated to be valued at some £9 billion, including some of London’s finest real estate.

 But what is it about the passing of this particular gentleman that makes it so noteworthy for a financial column?
 The answer is to be found in the famous quotation: “Tis impossible to be sure of anything but death and taxes.”
 In succumbing to the first, the sixth Duke presented the press with plenty of material in respect of the second.
 The big question was how much would his estate pay in inheritance tax (IHT for short)?